 Main Page

-Lisa Marie Young was a 21-year-old[1] half‑Indigenous[2] woman who on Canada Day 2002[3] "disappeared" from NanaimoBC[4] while out celebrating a friends' birthday.[5]
+Lisa Marie Young was a 21-year-old[1] half‑Indigenous[2] woman who on Canada Day 2002[3] "disappeared" from NanaimoBC[4] while out celebrating a friend's birthday.[5]

 Lisa Marie Young